 | Cambodia | High-volume apparel | Cost-effective labor |

-💬 Adidas chooses each region based on specialization, not just cost.
+💬 Adidas selects manufacturing regions based on specialization and efficiency, not simply cost.

-Different countries excel in different stages of activewear making — fabric knitting, lamination, seamless, compression, etc.
+Different countries specialize in different stages of activewear production, including:

-Nearshoring (like Turkey) helps Adidas restock Europe quickly.
+Nearshoring production (for example in Turkey) helps Adidas quickly restock European markets.

-💬 In manufacturing, this is called a distributed sourcing strategy — something new brands should copy.
+💬 In manufacturing, this approach is called distributed sourcing — a strategy many emerging brands can learn from.

 | Region | Special Strength | Ideal Categories |